-The cool thing is that the pincushion is detachable, so I can pin it to the Caddy, to my belt, my shirt or just about anything.
+The best part of the pincushion is that I designed it to be detachable, this way I can pin it to the seeing caddy mat, to my belt, my shirt, or just about anything.
 I am having so much fun with it :)

 - 1 piece of 20×14 inches that you will fold in half so it will measure 20×7 inches (Turquoise fabric)

 - 4 long pieces that are 2 inches wide.
 (2 of 25inches and 2 of 17 inches long)